JiaWei2016/week-10/assignment/README.md

 application's visual layout.
 Conceptually (no need for extensive CSS here), what will this design require?

+A sidebar will show the crash information such as crash point, crash type, crash time and causes.
+At each point, there will a popup.
+And there will be a selection tool for uses to select stating location and destination.

 ## Anticipated difficulties

 Thinking about weaknesses can be useful.
 What do you anticipate being